Zenithsiz/ist-ddrs-lab2/typst/exercises/12.typ

 ==== c.
 Scheduling

 #indent_par[Scheduling, also called dequeuing, is the third step in the Qos chain.
-After entering it's assigned queue, a packet will be scheduled for processing.
+After entering its assigned queue, a packet will be scheduled for processing.
 This procedure will employ a policy that will determine when each packet will be served.]

 #indent_par[In detail, the 7x50 _Nokia_ routers use a policy of strict priority, with two different levels of priorities.
 However, there can be multiple queues with the same priority.
 In this case, once a packet is assigned a priority, it will be distributed according to a round-robin policy to the respective queues.]